signavio/dmn-and-drools-execution-examples/README.rst

 .drl
 -----
-In case of a .drl file, the evaluation does not automatically return the result.
-In order to get access to it one can retrieve all the available objects from the session.
+In the case of a Drools file, the evaluation does not automatically return the result.
+To get access to it one can retrieve all the available objects from the session.

 .. code-block:: java